2018–19 Central Coast Mariners FC season

-The 2018–19 Central Coast Mariners FC season was the club's 14th season since its establishment in 2004.
+The 2018–19 season was the 14th season for Central Coast Mariners FC since its establishment in 2004.
 The club participated in the A-League for the 14th time and the FFA Cup for the fifth time.

 Review

 The Mariners were defeated in the first round of the 2018 FFA Cup by Adelaide United.

 This season saw the appointment of Mike Mulvey as head coach following the departure of Paul Okon late in the previous season.
 Mike Mulvey lasted only until round 21 before becoming the forth coach sacked in 5 seasons.
 In the transfer window, the club re-signed two former players: all-time top scorer Matt Simon and New Zealand midfielder Michael McGlinchey.
 In pre-season, Jamaican Olympic sprint champion Usain Bolt also came to the club to train on an indefinite basis.
-Mulvey was sacked by the Mariners following their 8-2 loss at home against Wellington Phoenix.
+Mulvey was sacked by the Mariners following their 8–2 loss at home against Wellington Phoenix.
 Alen Stajcic was named as caretaker to carry out the remainder of the season.